‘The stars at night are big and bright, deep in the heart of Texas…’

 Texas is at risk of losing its dark sky and natural nighttime environment to excessive light pollution.

 The International Dark-Sky Association defines light pollution as “the inappropriate or excessive use of artificial light.”
 Light pollution affects the health of all Texans, the environment, wildlife, and our ability to find awe in the natural night.
 Unnecessary nighttime light can disproportionately impact specific regions of the state, having a larger negative impact on the Hill Country tourism region of Texas.
-According to the Office of the Governor: Culture & Tourism Division, this region accounts for [XX%] of revenue in Texas and attracted as many as [XX#] of visitors from around the country in 2019.
+According to the Office of the Governor: Culture & Tourism Division, this region accounts for 84,900 tourism related jobs and $9.8 billion in direct travel spending.
 Many of these tourists report visiting to experience the natural beauty of the Hill Country, including stargazing and astronomical phenomena.

 Limiting unnecessary nighttime lighting ensures people will continue to enjoy the wonder of Texas’s dark sky.